seanreed1111/sql-recipes/recipes.md

 | 1989-11-09 | Opening of the Berlin Wall   |
 +------------+-------------------------------------+
-MySQL also has a DAYOFYEAR( ) function that you might suspect would be useful for calendar day sorting: mysql> SELECT date, description FROM event ORDER BY DAYOFYEAR(date);
+MySQL also has a DAYOFYEAR( ) function that you might suspect would be useful for calendar day sorting:
+SELECT date, description FROM event ORDER BY DAYOFYEAR(date);
 +------------+-------------------------------------+
 | date  | description   |
 +------------+-------------------------------------+